New changes to Michigan Teen Driving Law

 - Two out of three teenagers killed in motor vehicles are males.

 Many studies have shown that limiting the number of teen passengers allowed in a vehicle driven by a teen driver helps make them safer.
-According to a March 2008 report by the National Highway Traffic Safety Administration (NHTSA), when teenage drivers transport passengers there is a greatly increased crash risk, with greater risk associated with more passengers.
+According to a March 2008 report by the National Highway Traffic Safety Administration (NHTSA), when teenage drivers transport passengers there is a greatly increased crash risk, with the greater risk associated with more passengers.
 With multiple passengers, the crash risk is three to five times greater.